 Edinburgh’s residents were obviously happy with the new look because the building has remained unaltered ever since.

-- It’s also genuinely interesting, and the displays are very well done.
+- The museum is genuinely interesting and the displays are very well done.

 - They put a lot of effort into educating kids and there are frequent talks by experts.